How to Play

 • Rounds to Best — How many rounds it took to reach your best score today.

-• Cuts to Perfect — How many rounds it took to land a Perfect Cut today.
+• Slices to Perfect — How many rounds it took to land a Perfect Slice today.
 A dash means you haven't hit one yet.
+Shown on the score screen only.

 • Rounds Played — Total rounds you've played today.